brett-onions/pristine-perfect-pictures/README.md

 ## Summary

-This repository is a back end api for the fictional company Pristine Perfect Pictures $p^3$.
+This repository is a back end api for the fictional company Pristine Perfect Pictures.